ignaciorlando/fundus-vessel-segmentation-tbme/README.md

  4. Run `setup_segmentation_code` to compile all MEX files and to add necessary folders to the MATLAB path.
 This will also create a copy of the configuration files in ```./default_configuration```, putting them into a new folder, namely ```./configuration```.
  5. Everything is ready to run!

-> **Note:** We include binaries for Windows and Mac architectures, that were tested on Windows 7 and 10, and on a Macbook PRO Retina 2015 with macOS Sierra.
+> **Note:** We include binaries for Windows, UNIX and Mac architectures, that were tested on Windows 7 and 10, Ubuntu 14.04 and on a Macbook PRO Retina 2015 with macOS Sierra.
 In principle there would be no problem on using this system within other architectures or operating systems as far as you run ```setup_segmentation_code``` first.

 ### Code organization